viamrobotics/docs/docs/product-overviews/RDK.md

 ## Go SDK

-The rdk provides the Go sdk, which is currently the most advanced SDK.
+The RDK provides the Go SDK, which is currently the most advanced SDK.

 [Examples](https://github.com/viamrobotics/rdk/tree/main/examples)